Last Updated February 2022 by Crystallace

-As you venture into the world of being a virtual assistant there are some things you must do to protect your clients and yourself.
-This job is mostly service-based, which means you’ll be providing a service in exchange for compensation.
-This type of work is riskier in many ways, but ultimately one way that many virtual assistants struggle is that they are fearful of completing the work and not being paid.
+As you venture into the world of hiring a virtual assistant there are some things you must do to protect yourself and your business.
+The job of a virtual assistant is mostly service-based, which means the virtual assistant will be providing a service in exchange for compensation.

-Below you’ll find a list of things that must be included in your virtual assistant agreement so that your clients and you are on the same page during this process.
-A virtual assistant agreement will continue to keep your business and client relationships running smoothly.
+Below you’ll find a list of things that must be included in your virtual assistant agreement so that you and your hire are on the same page during this process.
+Having a good virtual assistant agreement will help your business continue to run smoothly.

-The number one must-have in your virtual assistant agreement is how you’ll be paid.
+The first thing you must have in your virtual assistant agreement is how you’ll be rendering payment.
 Virtual assistants get paid in different ways.
 A virtual assistant may charge an hourly rate while others charge a project rate.
-Whether you’re working for a flat rate or hourly, it’s important to have a detailed list of the agreed-upon rate within this virtual assistant agreement.
+Whether you’re paying a flat rate or an hourly rate, it’s important to have a detailed list of the agreed-upon rate within your virtual assistant agreement.

 Timeline for Services and Payment